Install a WordPress Sandbox for your blog and play it safe

 You can experiment, test new WordPress themes and theme options, check WordPress upgrades, try a new WordPress plugin and avoid any possible plugin conflicts, before making any changes to your live site.

 You can test drive with a different WordPress theme, new plugins and make any number of changes.
 Then when you are sure everything works, make the changes or upgrades to your live site, knowing everything will work perfectly.

-To create a WordPress Sandbox, install WordPress on your web hosting server in a sub-folder.
+To create a Sandbox directory, do a WordPress install on your web hosting server in a sub-folder.

 Typically this will be ‘mysite.com/wordpress’.
 Then make the changes to your wp config.php to rename your new site to something like Test Blog, or My Blog Lab.